Ask an Expert

 Can my boyfriend claim ownership of my condo if we break up?

-It may be in your interest to have a rental agreement in place.
+It's not very romantic, but it is in your interest to have a rental agreement.

 iStock

-I just bought my own condo and my boyfriend lives with me and pays me rent.
+I own a condo and my boyfriend lives with me and pays me rent.
 I'm not sure where our relationship is headed.
-If we split up, is there any way he can claim some kind of ownership of my condo?
+If we split up, is there any way he could claim partial ownership of my condo?
 How can I avoid such a situation?

-It's possible he could make such a claim if he contributes at all to the costs of maintaining the condo, our experts say, so you may want to take steps to protect your ownership.
+It's possible he could make such a claim if he contributes to the costs of maintaining the condo, our experts said, but you can take steps to protect your ownership.

-"If you are the only name on the deed, you are the owner," says Deanna Kory, a broker with Corcoran.
+"If you are the only name on the deed, you are the owner," said Deanna Kory, a broker at Corcoran.
 "The board won’t recognize another owner unless they have been put on the deed, submitted all the documentation necessary, and went through the waiver process, so technically there is no danger."

 It may not be very romantic, but the best way to avoid a messy legal battle following a break up is to have a written agreement in place.

-"It would make sense for the couple to have an apartment ownership agreement prepared, which should specifically address the rights, obligations—financial and otherwise—and interests of each of the parties," Reich says.
+"It would make sense for the couple to have an apartment ownership agreement prepared, which should specifically address the rights, obligations—financial and otherwise—and interests of each of the parties," Reich said.

 You can find templates for such agreements online, but it's best to hire a real estate attorney to make sure you are fully protected from any claims your boyfriend could make against you.